 Meidián green mask stick has four active ingredients: glycerin, kaolin, green tea extract and Vitamin E.

-Glycerin is often used in cosmetic formulations for skin hydration, but there isn’t much medical research backing this effect.
-One clinical trial found that a cream containing 20% glycerin improved skin hydration in human volunteers, but the green mask stick company doesn’t publish the glycerin concentration of their product.
+Glycerin is often used in cosmetic formulations for skin hydration, and we consider it an effective ingredient.
+A clinical trial found that a cream containing 20% glycerin improved skin hydration in volunteers, but the green mask stick company doesn’t publish the glycerin concentration of their product.

 Another medical study published in the Advances in Dermatology and Venereology journal found that topically-applied glycerin was helpful in treating chronic dry skin.
 We’ll conclude that this ingredient is likely effective for skin hydration but not for treating skin blemishes.

 Kaolin is a type of clay that’s often used in cosmetic masks.
-There isn’t much research backing the efficacy of clay used on skin.
+There isn’t much research backing its effectiveness.
 A medical review from 2021 examined the health effects of commercial clays, and concluded that “while many commercially-available bioceutical clays possess mineral constituents found in successful antibacterial clays, they do not possess any antibacterial effects.”
 This suggests that this ingredient would be ineffective for treating acne, which is often bacterial in nature.

 We can’t locate any medical research suggesting that kaolin clay can improve skin quality in humans, nor does the green mask stick company share any, so we will conclude that this is an ineffective ingredient.